pucherot/Pi.Alert/docs/API-USAGE.md

 <!--- --------------------------------------------------------------------- --->
 This is my first attempt at building an API, so if I've done basic things wrong, I'm happy to see improvements.

 For the API, I limited myself to basic things.
-There are only 3 queries possible at the moment (mac-status, all-online, all-offline).
-For each query we need a special API key, which can be created via the frontend (maintenance page) or via the pialer-cli in the "/back" directory.
+There are only 4 queries possible at the moment (system-status, mac-status, all-online, all-offline).
+For a query we need the API key, which can be created via the frontend (maintenance page) or via the pialer-cli in the "/back" directory.
 The API key must be transmitted with "post", at least that's how it's written on my part at the moment.